FerreiraRaphael/questions-api/packages/questions-cli/README.md

 # Questions CLI

-CLI Questions, is a CLI made to communicate with a API Questions.
+Questions CLI , is a CLI made to communicate with a API Questions.
 Project for the college subject, Software Engineering.

 ### Installation